 The committee is chaired by the MRC Executive Chair and comprised of 24 members from across:

-Winning entries will be announced at a dedicated MRC awards ceremony in spring 2023.
+Highly commended and winning entries will be announced at a dedicated MRC awards ceremony.

 Contact